Writing Tests Using the CS 70 TestingLogger

 instance.
 This function returns true

 if any failed.
-It also prints a summary of the test results; failed tests get more detailed information in the summary.
+It also prints a summary of the test.
+The summary is more detailed if the test failed.

 ).
 Passing true